So, you want to learn about Islam — by Peter Burrows email@example.com 11/5/20

 You can find all of them on Amazon.
 I tried to get a total page count but Amazon was out of the four-volume set of al-Nasa’i and didn’t offer any details, e.g., number of pages.
 Abu Dawood’s three-volume set was “only” 1,200 pages; ibn Majah’s 5-volume set was 2,678 pages; al-Tirmidhi’s one-volume was 936 pages, and was probably an abridged version.

-At this point, we’re somewhere around 33,000 pages of tafsir, sira and hadith.
-Before you shop for more bookshelves, you should check the Internet, where all of the above mentioned tafsirs and collections of hadith are available.
+At this point, we’re somewhere around 35,000 pages of tafsir, sira and hadith.
+Before you shop for more bookshelves, you should check the Internet, where many of the above mentioned tafsirs and collections of hadith are available.
 I have Googled up “Tafsir Ibn Kathir” for specific verses on numerous occasions, and you can find all six of the above hadith collections at https://sunnah.com.

 The Koran, sunnah and tafsirs form the basis for Islamic law, sharia.
 The Sunnis have four schools of Sharia jurisprudence: Hanafi, Maliki, Shafi’i, and Hanbali, named after the jurists associated with each.
 The Shafi’i book of law is The Reliance of the Traveller (sic), over 1,200 pages and available on Amazon for $55.
 I believe it is the best-known and most quoted book of Sharia law in Western nations.